 Instead of yelling from the kitchen, I decide to look him eye to eye.
-The focusing lecture spills of my lips and Silas’ innocent serious face peers back at me, he is up on his tippy toes with fist clenched tight to his chest, “but it is so hard,” he replies.
+The focusing lecture spills of my lips and Silas’ innocent serious face peers back at me, he is up on his tippy toes with fist clenched tight to his chest, “but it is so hard,” he pleas.
 “All I can think about is Christmas!”

 Silas is not the only one with focus problems.
 Helping out with extra projects around the church, concerts, recitals, extra practices, shopping, unplanned doctor’s appointments and working in that last hair appointment.
 Then there is that baking spree we didn’t have time for, but did anyway.
 Now to bag, wrap and deliver along with personal notes of gratitude and appreciation.

 With this type of focus, I experienced joy.
 It was like a buffer to all the traffic and people and the coming and going and the list.
-I am not so sure that Christmas can be stress free.
-Perhaps the problem is that we focus too much on the stress, what causes it and trying to avoid it.
+I am not so sure Christmas can be stress free.
+Perhaps the problem is we focus too much on the stress, what causes it and trying to avoid it.

-Focus less on stress, focus more on Emmanuel.
+Focus less on stress, focus more on Immanuel.
 God in the moment now.
 God with you now.
 Go ahead, start right now.
 He is already here with you, you only need to shift your focus to Him.
 With every shift of your focus, a fragment of stress dissipates.

 Thank you for reading.
 Please forward hope to others.
 Share hope with others on social media.